spookydoodle/dataviz-sap-bw-odata-node-react/README.md

 module.exports = queryInfo;
 ```

-The aim here is to re-structure the data from BW to more JavaScript-like API.
+The aim here is to re-structure the data from BW to a more JavaScript-like API.
 So to visualize, to change this BW output:

 ```
 // yyyymmddhhmmss